 The official master copy for submission is prepared.
 For more details on the actual preparation, please see the university Thesis and Dissertation Office’s Guidelines mentioned above.
 Submission and completion deadlines are announced in advance on the Thesis and Dissertation Office’s web site (http://www.csulb.edu/library/guide/serv/).

 After your Thesis Committee approves your thesis, have them sign the Approval/Signature sheet with a medium black felt-tip pen (black ball-point may be used, but it might not render a thick enough line – use the felt-tip if at all possible), if not already signed – you may borrow a pen from my office or my mailbox (please be sure to return it!).
 (They are not to date their signatures!)
 It is suggested that you have two or three signature sheets signed, so that you have a back-up, just in case.

-After your committee signs the Approval/Signature sheet, and your thesis is formatted per univesity regulations, take a printed copy of the final version to the College of Liberal Arts (COLA) to get the Associate Dean’s signature on your Approval/Signature sheet, at least three days before the thesis submission deadline.
-The turn-around time for the Dean to sign is usually one to two days (unless out of town – call ahead to verify availability), as he will read your thesis before signing off on it.
+After your committee signs the Approval/Signature sheet, and your thesis is formatted per university regulations, take a printed copy of the final version to the College of Liberal Arts (COLA) to get the Associate Dean’s signature on your Approval/Signature sheet, at least three days before the thesis submission deadline.
+The turn-around time for the Dean to sign is usually one to two days (unless out of town – call ahead to verify availability), as she will read your thesis before signing off on it.

 Once you have collected all required signatures, take your Approval/Signature sheet to the Thesis and Dissertation Office before the Submission Deadline.
 Please refer to the Thesis Reviewer’s web site regarding submission periods and deadlines.